SuyeonSun/Crawling/README.md

 ## Installing
 1. install requests
--Connected to the site by using requests module in order to get response from server.
+Connected to the site by using requests module in order to get response from server.
--Following are the sites.
+Following are the sites.
   -
   -
   -
   -

 2. BeautifulSoup
 3. re